 Doug McCormick: Yeah I would say in some cases I've seen families create their emergency fund buy a home equity loan or availability on a loan or some kind of borrowings.

-And I think that is acceptable but usually, folks that hold those kinds of resources also have an emergency fund.
+I think that is acceptable but usually, folks that hold those kinds of resources also have an emergency fund.

-So my view is that the number one thing that families struggle with is the cost of financial distress.
+My view is that the number one thing that families struggle with is the cost of financial distress.

 If you experience bad credit if you experience a bankruptcy it's really tough to overcome that.